gottfriedleibniz/lmprof/README.md

 --      lmprof.time_unit() for the base measurement of time.
 --    'disable_gc' - Disable the Lua garbage collector for the duration of the --      profile.
+--    'gc_count' - Include LUA_GCCOUNT (the amount of memory in use by Lua)
+--      information on profiler initialization.
+Note, this value will not --      include memory managed by external C libraries that use lua_getallocf.
 --    'reinit_clock' - Reinitialize, e.g., QueryPerformanceFrequency, the
 --      profiler clock prior to profiling.
 --    'mismatch' - allow call stack mismatching, i.e., start/stop not called in